JackDilger/spins-and-needles-ms4/README.md

 - Add all your media files
 - in 'Manage Public Permission' section, select 'grant public read access to these objects'
 - Upload

+## Acknowledgements

+***

+- Joe & Chris from South Devon College for the continued support and feedback throughout.
+- Code institute tutors for getting me out of a whole with my deployment issues.
+- Myself for making it this far and producing a project I am happy with.
+- Millie my girlfriend for putting up with my mood swings throughout development and offering much needed encouragement to begin the course and complete it.